I love pitching, watching others pitch, and helping founders improve.

 3. Solution

-This is your approach to solving the problem at 30,000 feet.
+This slide presents your high-level approach to solving the problem.

-This is the where you can show what the product actually looks like.
-However, it’s still very top level.
+This is where you can showcase what your product actually looks like.
+However, keep it high-level.

-Most investors just want to know it’s there and it works.
-They won’t want a full product demo!
+Most investors simply want to know that it exists and functions.
+They don't expect—or want—a full product demo!

 6. Business Model